 Diversity in Psychology and Law Research Award

 This award is not intended to be used to fund conference travel cost.
 If assistance is needed with funding travel costs to the AP-LS Conference, students should consider applying for the Diversity Travel Awards.
-Please be aware that students can only receive funding from one MAC program/award per year.
+Please be aware that students can only receive funding from one BRIDGE program/award per year.

 Up to five mini-grants in the amount of $1,000 each will be awarded, with an option to divide two of the awards into two $500 mini-grants.

 Students who are current student members of AP-LS may apply.
 Both graduate and undergraduate students are eligible, and students from underrepresented groups are strongly encouraged to apply.
-Underrepresented groups include but are not limited to racial and ethnic minorities, first-generation college students, LGBT individuals and students with physical disabilities.
+Underrepresented groups include but are not limited to racial and ethnic minorities, first-generation college students, LGBT individuals, and students with physical disabilities.
 The proposed research must primarily be the original work of the student applicant.
 In their proposal, students should describe any relationship between the proposed project and their advisers' research, as well as any other funding for the project (student or adviser).
 Applicants should request funding only for expenses not covered by their own or their advisers' existing funding.
 Applicants cannot receive more than one mini-grant from AP-LS for the same project.

 Applications will be awarded on a competitive basis and selected based on the quality of the proposed research, the impact of the project for promoting diversity and multiculturalism in psychology and law, and the ability for the project to be completed within one year of the project start date.
-All proposals will be reviewed by members of the Minority Affairs Committee.
+All proposals will be reviewed by members of the BRIDGE Committee.

 Award applications should contain the following:

-- Specific Aims: a clear, concise statement of the research problem and the relevance of the project to the mission of the award.
+- specific aims: a clear, concise statement of the research problem and the relevance of the project to the mission of the award.
 Applicants should describe the specific objectives to be accomplished during the award period.

-- Background and Significance: an overview of relevant empirical literature related to the project.
+- background and significance: an overview of relevant empirical literature related to the project.
 Applicants should discuss the project's likely impact on the overall field of psychology and law, as well as with respect to understanding and promoting diversity and/or multiculturalism.
 They also should address how this award will benefit the research, including its potential to generate ongoing future research.

-- Project Design: a detailed description of the expected course of the project including detailed information related to methodology (e.g., participants, procedures, measures) and analytic strategy.
+- project design: a detailed description of the expected course of the project, including detailed information related to methodology (e.g., participants, procedures, measures) and analytic strategy.

-- Budget: a detailed project budget with expected dollar amounts for expenses, and justification of those expenses.
+- budget: a detailed project budget with expected dollar amounts for expenses and justification of those expenses.

-- A curriculum vitae for the applicant.
+- curriculum vitae for the applicant

-- A letter of support from the applicant's research adviser discussing the applicant's ability to complete the project and his or her willingness to supervise the research.
+- letter of support from the applicant's research adviser discussing the applicant's ability to complete the project and his or her willingness to supervise the research.
 If the applicant's proposal is related to the adviser's research, the letter should discuss how the project reflects the student's original work.

-- A completed W-9 (U.S. citizen) or W-8 (non-U.S. citizen) tax form.
+- completed W-9 (U.S. citizen) or W-8 (non-U.S. citizen) tax form

 Submission instructions and deadline